javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/04-function-prototype/article.md

 ![](rabbit-prototype-constructor.png)

-We can use `constructor` to create a new object using the same constructor as the existing one.
+We can use `constructor` property to create a new object using the same constructor as the existing one.

 Like here: